 IT [it] (adj.)
 Extremely trendy, chic; a fashion item or entity so cool it represents a season, time-period, generation, etc. Also It.

-Mini circle bags are the IT-bags of 2019!
+Mini circle bags were the IT-bags of 2019!

 Sirius told Harry Potter that Levicorpus was the IT-spell back in the 70s.